A Death and a Beginning (Excerpt)

-No one had heard Bianca as she’d moved on her stocking feet through her aunts’ palace to the sick room where her mother was dying.
-She’d practiced walking like a cat, softly, so no one could hear.
-Cats had a good sense of smell, too, and of chemical changes in the air, maybe even of disease.
-And the woody, sweet fragrance of the artemisia root she’d been simmering for hours told her what the broth she’d created could do.
+Bianca moved on her stocking feet through her aunts’ palace to the sick room where her mother was dying.
+No one heard her.
+She’d practiced walking like a cat, softly.
+Bianca’s mother had told her cats had a good sense of smell, too, and that they could sense the chemical changes that meant sickness.
+Just like Bianca could tell from the woody, sweet fragrance of the artemisia root she’d been simmering for hours exactly what the broth could do.

-Yesterday, for the third night in a row, they’d forced Bianca out of the room before she could give her mother more of the steeping cure.
-But tonight, the sleeping aunts hadn’t heard Bianca in the basement workroom where the women in her family had made alchemic recipes for generations.
-Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, and placing the copper pot on the iron ring over the fire more quietly than a cat’s step.
-Bianca had crept upstairs and turned the corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
-Her aunts mustn’t see the light of her tallow candle or smell its burning fat.
+Yesterday her aunts forced Bianca out of the room before she could give her mother the steeping cure.
+Tonight she’d made herself wait until the clock struck two, then three, before slipping down to the basement workroom where the women in her family had made alchemic recipes for generations.
+Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, and placed the copper pot on the iron ring over the fire without making a sound.
+Now, upstairs, Bianca crept around a corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
+Her other hand clutched the cup that held her brew.
+Her aunts mustn’t see the light of a tallow candle or smell its burning fat.
 If they caught her, they’d stop her.
 A sickroom is no place for a girl of ten.
 You’re underfoot, Bianca.
-That priest was poking his nose in here again.
-If he sees you and your “cures…”
+A priest was poking his nose in here again.
+If he sees you and your ‘cures…’

 The door behind Bianca slammed open.